isXander/xander-site/content/about.md

 ## Youtube

-I got a video to go semi-viral using an extremely simple AI I made to scan video clips and identify faces against a folder of images, this program then outputed "scenes" (or clips) where the faces were present to then easily edit into [a compilation video](https://https://youtu.be/erhUvfL4crM). **This project is called [FaceFinder](https://github.com/isXander/FaceFinder).**
+I got a video to go semi-viral using an extremely simple AI I made to scan video clips and identify faces against a folder of images, this program then outputs "scenes" (or clips) where the faces were present to then easily edit into [a compilation video](https://https://youtu.be/erhUvfL4crM). **This project is called [FaceFinder](https://github.com/isXander/FaceFinder).**

 {{< youtube erhUvfL4crM >}}